otaku-overclocks/osu-rank/README.md

 It also displays the avatar of the user.

-What it doesn't do (but might happen)
+What it doesn't do (but might happen if asked, drop an issue if interested)
 ------------------------------------
 * Retrieve your top plays